Can I Refuse a Sobriety Test in Tarrant County?

 - You refused to submit to the test.

-If any of these elements have not been proven, your license suspension will not be upheld.
+If any of these elements have not been proven, your license will not be suspended.

-Get in Touch with a Tarrant County DWI Attorney
+Get in Touch with a Tarrant County Attorney

-If you refused to submit to a sobriety test, there are defenses against DWI conviction and ways to get a temporary drivers license.
+If you refused to submit to a sobriety test, there are defenses against a DWI conviction in Fort Worth, and we can help you get a temporary drivers license.